Transport in Sudan: Merchant marine

 The national merchant marine, Sudan Shipping Line, was established in 1962 as a joint venture between the government and Yugoslavia.
 In 1967 it became wholly government owned.
 From the initial two Yugoslav-built cargo vessels, the line had grown by the mid-1970s to seven ships, totaling about 52,340 deadweight tons.
 During 1979 and early 1980, eight more ships were added, including six built in Yugoslavia and two in Denmark.
 In 1990 the merchant marine consisted of ten ships of 122,200 deadweight tons.
 The Yugoslav vessels were all multipurpose and included container transport features.
 The Danish ships were equipped with roll-on-roll-off facilities.
 Sailings, which had been mainly between Red Sea ports and northern Europe, were expanded in the late 1980s to several Mediterranean ports.

+Regulations

+Building on the development of Sudan's merchant marine and its integration into international shipping routes, the country has introduced tighter regulatory controls over incoming cargo.
+Since 1 January 2026 the Sudanese Customs Authority, in coordination with the Sea Ports Corporation, has enforced the mandatory use of the Advance Cargo Declaration (ACD) system, also known as the Electronic Cargo Tracking Note.

+Under this system, all shipments bound for Sudan must obtain an ACD certificate prior to loading at the port of origin.
+The certificate generates a unique reference number, which must be included on the bill of lading and validated before the vessel's arrival.

+The ACD functions as a pre-arrival declaration and tracking mechanism, providing Sudanese authorities with detailed information about the cargo, vessel, and shipment documents.
+Failure to comply with these requirements can result in fines, delays, or the rejection or seizure of cargo.